 If you are worried about the risks of getting a mortgage loan, it’s important to note that these risks are even higher for your lender.
 Of course, the property is held as collateral in all cases.
 But that’s not your lender’s goal.

 In fact, they prefer you to meet your monthly payments and get full equity of the house or land you bought.
-This is the main reason why lenders set a list of criteria for you, to ensure you are qualified for the mortgage loan.
+This is the main reason why lenders set a list of criteria for you, to ensure you qualify for a mortgage loan.

 This list includes: